AxisCommunications/acap3-examples/larod/README.md

 ```
 to see that indeed a goldfish was recognized.

+> [!NOTE]
-**Note: this app only supports models with one input and one output
+> *This app only supports models with one input and one output
-tensor, whereas larod itself supports any number of either.**
+tensor, whereas larod itself supports any number of either.*

 ## License